Master of City Planning

 - MET UA 715 Planning Law

-- MET UA 801 Graduate Directed Studies in Urban Affairs/City Planning: Internship for Credit
+- MET UA 801 Graduate Directed Study in Urban Affairs and Planning

 - MET UA 804 Supervised Fieldwork

-A maximum of one graduate course (4 credits) in an urban discipline, with a grade of C (2.0) or higher, may be transferred from another accredited institution for credit toward the MET city planning degree after completion of two graduate level courses in the program.
+A maximum of one course (up to 4 credits) in an urban discipline, with a grade of C (2.0) or higher, may be transferred from another accredited institution for credit toward the MET city planning degree after completion of two graduate level courses in the program.
 No credit is allowed for courses used to fulfill another degree.
 Prior approval of the program coordinator is required.

-A maximum of two city planning or urban affairs (UA) courses (8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
-The courses must be of graduate level, with a grade of B− (2.7) or higher
+A maximum of two Urban Affairs or City Planning courses (up to 8 credits) taken at Metropolitan College before acceptance into the degree program may be applied toward the degree.
+The courses must be of graduate level, with a grade of C (2.0) or higher.

 An average grade of B (3.0) must be maintained during the course of the study to remain in good academic standing and satisfy the degree requirements.
-Students who earn a grade of C+ or lower in a core requirement must retake that class and earn a grade of B− or higher in order for it to count toward the degree.
+Students who earn a grade lower than C in a core requirement must retake that class and earn a grade of C or higher for it to count toward their degree.

 Boston University’s Graduate School of Arts & Sciences offers a Master of Arts in Preservation Studies (historic preservation).
 Master of City Planning and Master of Urban Affairs students interested in this subfield of city planning and urban affairs are encouraged to take courses from the Preservation Studies graduate program.
 These courses can count as electives toward the master’s degrees in City Planning or Urban Affairs.
 To learn more about the Master of Arts in Preservation Studies, contact the Preservation Studies program at email@example.com or 617-353-2948.